thuntran/costofliving/README.md

 The goal of `costofliving` is to provide functions and data sets to calculate the average cost of living for a single person earning a minimum wage salary across different states in the United States in 2022.
-This package also contains data from The World Population Review and the Missouri Economic Research and Information Center.
+This package contains data from the MIT Living Wage Calculator, The World Population Review, and the Missouri Economic Research and Information Center.

 ## Target Audience